Welcome to the Idaho Region of the Future City!

 Students research and write an essay on a given engineering topic.
-This year’s theme is the Climate Change Challenge.
-Students will choose a climate change impact and design one innovative and futuristic climate change adaptation and one mitigation strategy to keep residents healthy and safe.
+The 2023-2024 theme is Electrify Your Future!
+The challenge: Design a 100% electrically powered city with energy generated from sources that keep your citizens and the environment healthy and safe.
 The students build a model of a portion of their city to scale using recycled materials.
 Models may be a single large model OR multiple model segments.

 Teams will then give an up to 7-minute presentation about their city.

 In a City Q&A teams will have a 10-minute question-and-answer session with judges from the engineering, technical, and city design fields.
 Sessions will be conducted live in person.

 Teams complete a project plan to help them plan and organize their project.

 The preparation starts in August-October.
 Regional competitions are in January.